 2.1.3.
 Synthesis and integration

-A major challenge for comprehensive ecosystem studies like ours is integrating across levels of organization and disciplines of study.
+A comprehensive ecosystem study like ours seeks integration across levels of organization and disciplines of study.
 We propose to focus on five integrative questions that will frame much of our research agenda for the next LTER cycle:

 How will legacies of past air pollution, particularly depletion of exchangeable cations and accumulation of sulfur and nitrogen in the soil, affect the future functioning of forest and stream ecosystems?